+JD monoblock amplifiers utilize

+JL Audio's NexDTM high-speed switching

-The RD1500/1 is a monoblock amplifier utilizing JL Audio NexD^{} high speed switching technology to deliver outstanding fidelity and efficiency.
+technology to deliver outstanding fidelity

+and efficiency.
-The RD1500/1 can be operated with a wide variety of source units and system configurations.

-Its frequency response is limited to the range below 500 Hz.
-It is not designed for driving midrange speakers or tweeters.
-Every aspect of its operation has been optimized for low-frequency amplification.
+Optimized for low-frequency amplification, all models can be operated with a wide variety of source units and system configurations.
+Their frequency response is limited to the range below 500 Hz, making them unsuitable for driving midrange speakers or tweeters.

+For detailed specifications, please refer to Appendix B (page 13).